tito2-lab/OpenVINO-Training/SetupWin4OVNotebookSamples.md

    ov_env\Scripts\activate
    ```

-   then you can see as below.
-When finished type "deactivate"
+   check your see (ov_env) on top of your command prompt line, meaning you're in ov_env virtual environment.
+   to finish virtual env, type 'deactivate'

    ![](venv.png)

-3. Download openvino_notebooks with GIT command
+4. Download openvino_notebooks with GIT command

-   check your see (ov_env) on top of your command prompt line, meaning you're in ov_env virtual environment.

    ```
    cd ov_env